 If your system administrator has not activated 2FA for all users, you can still activate 2FA for your account.
 Agencies with stricter login regulations may find it helpful to require 2FA.

 Accessing the 2FA Account Setting

-To access the 2FA setting for your individual account, click the user icon in the upper right-hand corner of the screen.
-This may be your photo or name initials.
+To access the 2FA setting for your individual account, click the user icon in the upper right corner of the screen.
 When the user account control dialog appears, click ACCOUNT SETTINGS.